hoff2/hoff2.github.io/_posts/2019-09-23-functional-fun.md

 composition what 0 is to adding numbers.
 There's a scary FP terminology for this that's hopefully about to be a lot less scary if I can explain it well enough.

-There's a concept in abstract algebra, and the term is borrowed by computer science, for things that you can combine two of together and get the same kind of thing: they're called _monoids_.
+There's a concept in abstract algebra, and borrowed by computer science, for things that you can combine two of together and get the same kind of thing: they're called _monoids_.
 For example, to return yet again to summing numbers, one would say in algebra that "the set of real numbers under addition forms a monoid."
-The elements of a monoid are a set, analogous to a type in programming; a binary operation ("binary" in the sense that it operates on two things), analogous to our `(A, A) => A`; and an _identity element_.
+The elements of a monoid are a set, analogous to a type in programming;
+a binary operation ("binary" in the sense that it operates on two things), analogous to our `(A, A) => A`; and an _identity element_.
 The identity element is that member of `A` where, when used in the binary operation, the result is equal to the other argument -- like how in real numbers, `x + 0 == 0 + x == x`.
-In the same way, functions like `B => B` form a monoid under composition having the identity function, often called `i`, as its identity element, because composing some `f` with `i` gets you, for all practical purposes, the same function: `i(f(x)) == f(i(x)) == f(x)`.[^2][^3]
+In the same way, functions like `B => B` form a monoid under composition having the identity function, often called `i`, as its identity element, because composing some `f` with `i` gets you, for all practical purposes, the same
+function: `i(f(x)) == f(i(x)) == f(x)`.[^2][^3]

+[^2]: I'm intentionally using notation here aimed at programmers rather than proper mathematical notation, don't @ me.

+[^3]: There's also a whole lot of other nuances I'm glossing over here that you're likely to run into and understand eventually.
+For instance, there is such a thing as a monoid _without_ an identity, except it's called a _semigroup_.
+And sometimes the order of arguments to the operation matters; when it doesn't, you have a _commutative_ monoid, like our number-addition and function-composition examples, but sometimes it does, like with strings under concatenation, and when the operation is non-commutative you can have elements that are only a _left identity_ or _right identity_ and then I think maybe that's just called a _group_.
+It's a whole deep and fascinating branch of mathematics that's totally worth checking out but I'm trying to keep this article from going off the rails, and this footnote is just here for the benefit of the Well-Actually Brigade.

 So, I thought this turned out pretty slick, it's a neat way to conceptualize the problem, the code is super small and clean, and you lose the mental overhead of thinking about a variable whose value keeps changing.
 But I hear you in the back of the room there

 TODO: discuss memory usage, stack, tail-call optimization, etc
-TODO: how do i do long footnotes

-[^1]:
-  The only thing slightly esoteric here is maybe the regular expression stuff.
-  `\b` is just a regex thing that matches a "boundary", that is, a word boundary, since we want to replace whole words; it matches the beginning or end of the string, or of a line, or of a word.
-The flags `gi` mean "global" (replace all occurrences, not just the first one found) and "insensitive" (to letter case).

-[^2]:
-  I'm intentionally using notation here aimed at programmers rather than mathematicians, don't @ me.

-[^3]:
-  There's also a whole lot of other nuances I'm glossing over here that you're likely to run into and understand eventually.
-For instance, there is such a thing as a monoid _without_ an identity, except it's called a _semigroup_.
-And sometimes the order of arguments to the operation matters; when it doesn't, you have a _commutative_ monoid, like our number-addition and function-composition examples, but sometimes it does, like with strings under concatenation, and when the operation is non-commutative you can have elements that are only a _left identity_ or _right identity_ and then I think maybe that's just called a _group_.
-It's a whole deep and fascinating branch of mathematics that's totally worth checking out but I'm trying to keep this article from going off the rails, and this footnote is just here for the benefit of the Well-Actually Brigade.